-The All-on-4 treatment can be completed in one day!
+The All-on-4 dental implant treatment can be completed in one day!
 After having your teeth extracted and replaced with the new dental implants, you are able to go home with a brand new smile.
 If you’re interested in having a few teeth extracted, once you come in for a consultation, the prosthodontist and treatment coordinator will let you know the time frame for this procedure.

 Explore your dental implant treatment options by contacting our dental implant specialists in Chicago and Waukesha.
-Call us at 855-906-4470 or schedule your complimentary consultation online.
+Call us at 800-250-3500 or schedule your complimentary consultation online.